By James Wilson · Oct 1, 2025

 Configuration and Best Practices

-• Every 5 minutes: For blogs, documentation sites, internal tools, and less critical services
+• Every 5 minutes: Blogs, docs, marketing sites, internal tools

 What should I monitor first?

-3. Your API endpoints: If your mobile app or integrations depend on APIs, monitor them
+4. Your API: If your mobile app or third-party integrations depend on it

-4. Your SSL certificate: An expired certificate blocks all HTTPS access
+5. SSL certificate: An expired cert blocks all HTTPS traffic.
+Modern browsers will not let users through

 How do I avoid false positives?

-• Check from multiple locations: if only one location reports failure, it may be a network issue, not a real outage
+• Monitor from multiple locations.
+If only one location sees a failure, it is likely a network blip, not a real outage

-• Validate response content, not just status codes: a 200 response with the wrong content is still a problem, and a brief timeout is not always a real outage
+• Validate response content, not just status codes.
+A 200 with an error page is still a problem, but a single timeout is not always one

-For a detailed guide on this topic, read our article on false positives vs. real downtime.
+We go deep on this in false positives vs. real downtime.

 Alerts and Notifications